-Camera lens brushes are specially designed to clean off your lenses without scratching them.
-These round-headed brushes look like the sort of brush you might use for applying makeup.
+Camera lens brushes are designed to clean off your lenses without scratching them.
+These round-headed brushes look like the brush you might use for applying makeup.
 The heads on these brushes are usually about the size of a pencil eraser and made out of synthetic fibers that can wipe away dust or dirt.
 Like a microfiber cloth, the fibers of the lens brush are positively charged.
 This way, the brush can move the dust from the glass surface of the lens.

 Some lens brushes are packaged into a lens pen.
 This handy device has a brush on one end and a small, slightly concave-shaped microfiber pad attached to the other.
 The pad on a lens pen is excellent at getting smudges off the curved surface of your lenses.

 Any brush not explicitly created to work with the glass elements of your lens runs the risk of damaging your camera gear.
 Plus, I’d worry about any residual fine makeup powder that could still be in the brush getting into the mechanism of your lens.